Sinoe capsana

 Sinoe capsana is a moth of the family Gelechiidae.
 It is found in North America, where it has been recorded from southern Florida.

 The length of the forewings is 7–8 mm.
-The forewings are light grey to brown, the costa with three dark brown spots at the base, one-third and two-thirds.
-The subbasal fascia is dark brown, near the dorsum almost extending one-fourth across the wing.
-The discal cell has three small dark brown spots and the apical area has a small dark brown spot beyond the discal cell.
-There are dark brown spots on the dorsum at one-third and two-thirds.
-The hindwings are light grey to brown.
 Adults have been recorded on wing from December to July.

 Etymology

 The species name refers to the Florida CAPS program, which ran a survey for the tomato leaf miner in Florida, which resulted in the discovery of this species.